maggiben/rocko_decoy/website/content/learn/how-to-borrow-using-crypto-collateral/index.md

 2. **Flexibility in Accessing Funds**: The blockchain never sleeps.
 Whether it's midday or midnight, the ability to lock in a loan can be a few clicks away.

-3. **No Credit Checks**: With the value of the loan secured by the collateral, lengthy credit checks become redundant, ensuring a swift borrowing process.
+3. **No Credit Checks**: With the value of the crypto backed loan secured by the collateral, lengthy credit checks become redundant, ensuring a swift borrowing process.

 ## Understanding Loan-to-Value (LTV) Ratio